Daniel F. Hedges Executive Director

 Miranda joined the Mountain State Justice team in August of 2010.
 She graduated from West Virginia State University in 1997 with a Business Management degree and later became a paralegal in 2005 after graduating with her diploma from Ashworth University.

-Rachel joined the Mountain State Justice team in May 2017 as an office coordinator.
-Rachel brings with her over 15 years of accounting and budget management, as well as a full range of administrative and management experience.
+Rachel joined the Mountain State Justice team in Spring of 2017 as an office administrator.
+Rachel brings with her over 15 years of financial and budget management, as well as a full range of administrative and management experience.
 She is involved in various community and statewide projects, and serves on the board of the West Virginia International Film Festival, Kanawha State Forest Foundation and the local chapter of Girls Run the Nation.

 David McMahon Legislative Advocate